23 foods to help lose weight

 It is a fact that a healthy diet is one of the natural ways to increase metabolism.
 Certain foods that have been proven to change the rate of how much energy our bodies can produce, thus fat it can burn.
 Drop the idea that eating slows your metabolism.
 Eating any food causes a rise in metabolic rate.
 You are wrong to think that starving yourself or eating less is going to increase your metabolism.

 With that being stated, you can’t just eat anything.
-For most people, processed foods, breads, pastas and grains are foods that deter a properly functioning metabolism.”
+For most people, processed foods, slices of bread, portions of pasta and grains are foods that deter a properly functioning metabolism.”

 Switching to a whole-food, plant-based diet is the first step; the second is including some of the best foods to lose weight that increase your metabolism and make a part of your daily diet.

 Not just rich in protein, fish is also rich in omega-3 fatty acids, allowing it to do double duty on your metabolism.

 According to Dr. Prudence Hall, a Santa Monica, California gynecologist and founder of The Hall Center, “Omega-3 oils lower inflammation and blood sugar which helps raise the body’s metabolism.”Aim for three servings per week.
 “Omega-3 fatty acids help to fight against inflammation in the body as well as decrease circulating stress hormones,” she says.
 “When stress hormones are elevated in your body over a period of time, they begin to store fat and elevated blood sugar and insulin levels.
 However, foods rich in omega-3s can lower these circulating stress hormones and turn up your body’s ability to burn fat.”